albertospelta/lab-minsk-compiler/README.md

 * Print syntax and bound tree before evaluation
 * Lower `if`, `while`, and `for` into gotos

+### 9. A better REPL

+* Add REPL ability to edit multiple lines, have history and syntax highlighting

 ### [ ... ]